concourse/time-resource/README.md

 ### `out`: Produce the current time.

-Returns a version for the current timestamp.
-This can be used to record the time within a build plan, e.g. after running some long-running task.
+Returns a version for most recent timestamp that satisfies the configuration.

 #### Parameters